 Maury City is a tiny town located in the state of Tennessee.
 With a population of 584 people and just one neighborhood, Maury City is the 326th largest community in Tennessee.

-Maury City is a blue-collar town, with 53.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Maury City, you'll notice that it is more blue-collar than most other communities in America.
+53.82% of Maury City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Maury City is a town of production and manufacturing workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Maury City who work in management occupations (9.30%), teaching (8.64%), and art, media, and design (7.64%).

 Of important note, Maury City is also a town of artists.
 Maury City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Maury City’s character.

-Maury City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Maury City does not have a public transit system used by locals to get to and from work.

-In terms of college education, Maury City is nearly on par with the US average for all cities of 21.84%: 19.00% of adults 25 and older in Maury City have a bachelor's degree or advanced degree.
+The education level of Maury City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.00% of adults 25 and older in Maury City have a college degree.

 The per capita income in Maury City in 2022 was $36,470, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $145,880 for a family of four.
 However, Maury City contains both very wealthy and poor people as well.